jhackett1/utopia/content/pages/index.markdown

 citationRole: June 2016
 address: 'BEIS Conference Centre, 1 Victoria Street, SW1E 5ND'
 venueInfo: >-
-  The conference centre at 1 Victoria Street is a large and modern venue, which is accessible and conveniently located in central London.
+  The conference centre is a large and modern venue, which is fully accessible and conveniently located in central London.
+The nearest tube station is St.
+  James Park.
 registerInfo: >-
   We'll be welcoming 250 fast streamers on each day.
 You'll be able to claim tickets starting Friday 23rd November right here.